mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

 filteredData <- data[data$year >= 1993,]
 {% endhighlight %}

-This known in *R* parlance as *subsetting* since you are creating a subset of the data based on some conditional.
+This is known in *R* parlance as *subsetting* since you are creating a subset of the data based on some conditional.
 If you run `data$year >= 1993` alone the result will be a logical vector containing one value for every row inside `data` with either `TRUE` (if the row matches the condition) or `FALSE` (if it does not) and when you use this vector as the row part for the `[]` operator every row that matches a `TRUE` value will be returned.
 You can use boolean operators like `&` and `|` when performing these comparisons as well for compound matches just like any other programming language.

 Let's group injuries and deaths per event: